 Having created Kellett’s wife and daughter, I also created some of the people who would naturally be in their world: their groundskeeper, friends, neighbours, their church’s reverend and fellow worshippers.
 While I was staying at Clonacody, and as a little thank you to the family for their hospitality, I sketched out the character of Alice more fully, and incorporated some of the stories Clonacody’s current owners had shared with me about their mother.
 I really enjoyed creating this loving family for the gallant and kind captain of the Resolute.

 I used my fictional characters in the novel as a mechanism to incorporate American and British politics, which were heightening tensions between the two countries.
 For example: in Britain Alice and Margaret Kellett became involved in the politics surrounding the very unpopular Crimean War.
-In the United States I had to integrate the pre-Civil War politics which were integral ingredients to Resolute’s story.
+In the United States I had to include the pre-Civil War politics which were integral ingredients in Resolute’s story.
 To weave these issues into the novel I created a Quaker family in New London, Connecticut, and made the fictional family’s head, Fairfax Abraham III, a partner in the real whaling firm of Perkins and Smith.
 I highlighted the tensions between the father and the oldest son, Fairfax Abraham IV (called Fair Abe) to shine a light on the dilemma many Friends faced in the buildup to the American Civil War.
 Quaker families were torn asunder by conflict over the correct way to deal with slavery.
-The basis for Quaker involvement in the abolitionist movement was (and still is today) the central belief that God’s Light shines in everyone.
+The basis for Quaker involvement in the abolitionist movement was their central belief that God’s Light shines in everyone.
 However, another central tenet of Quakerism is being conscientious objectors to all wars.
 Fair Abe was a fire brand abolitionist who wanted freedom for American slaves immediately, no matter what it took.
-His father wanted their freedom, too, but not in a manner that would lead to war.
-The inability of President Pierce to find a way to keep his country from being torn apart over the problem of slavery is central to Resolute’s story.
+His father wanted their freedom, too, but in a manner that would not lead to war.
+The inability of President Pierce to find a way to keep his country from being torn apart over the problem of slavery is also central to Resolute’s story.
 It’s through this Quaker family that I brought this critical time in American history into my Resolute novel.

 Finally, I had to comply with the rules of novel writing: every scene throughout the book had to build toward the climax and resolution of that conflict at the end of the book.
 To do this, I had to leave out a lot of interesting material that wasn’t essential.
 There was so much of this material that I resolved to write the non-fiction version of Resolute’s story as soon as possible.